Xevrac/docs/content/guides/avp2.md

 ### Common controls:

-You can review the controls for each species in the Options menu however here are some common ones below.
+You can review the controls for each species in the options menu however here are some common ones below.

 <b>Common</b>
 - F1 to enter class / team selection screen